-Therefore, the momentary mass loss is related to the deposition of carbon on the catalyst, which allows to determine the momentary amounts of carbon mass in the reactor.
-And thus allows to determine the total amount of carbon mass that will be created in the process during the residence time τ_p .
-The mass of carbon that is created and the total mass of carbon deposited on the catalyst have a direct impact on the course of the process.
+Therefore, the momentary mass loss is related to the deposition of carbon on the catalyst, which allows for determining the momentary amounts of carbon mass in the reactor.
+And thus allows for determining the total amount of carbon mass that will be created in the process during the residence time τ_p .
+The mass of the carbon that is created and the total mass of carbon deposited on the catalyst have a direct impact on the course of the process.
 Figure 6 presents how the carbon deposition on the catalyst changes along the reactor.
-As can be seen from the graphs below, the amount of mass that is deposited on the catalyst is the greatest at a distance of a few centimetres from the inlet.
-This leads to the conclusion that the reactor got clogged in close proximity to the inlet.
+As can be seen from the graphs below, the amount of mass that is deposited on the catalyst is the greatest at a distance of a few centimeters from the inlet.
+This leads to the conclusion that the reactor may become clogged in close proximity to the inlet.
 Catalyst clogging may result in a sudden and unexpected increase in pressure a in the reactor.
-This is a very dangerous phenomenon and should be taken into account when determining the reactor, which may lead to fires or explosions.
+This is a very dangerous phenomenon and should be taken into account when determining the reactor operating time.
+In order to prevent possible leaks in the reactor, which may lead to fires or explosions.